EricPedley/puffer_raptor/README.md

 # Puffer Raptor - Quadcopter RL Training

 A standalone quadcopter reinforcement learning environment with PufferLib PPO training, independent of Isaac Lab.
+The repo name comes from the paper that provided the inspiration for this project and the dynamics model: https://raptor.rl.tools/

 ## Overview